eric-pedersen/stats_tutorials/nonlinear_L50_estimation/L50_estimation_for_smooth_curves.md

 ![](figures/L50-glmer_boot_unconditional-1.png)

 Note that the big change is that the CIs are substantially wider.
 Values at the end of the range still have very tight CIs though.
+Also note that the fitted value is not centered on the CI; this is likely due to the fact that I just used the `t0` statistic for the mean, which is directly drawn from the fitted model (i.e. uses the original random effects to estimate it).
+Any observeration where the true random effect in the data is large will tend to result in the mean value being toward one side of the CI.
+Here, we're effectively conditioning on the observed data for the mean, but simulating new random effects for the interval.
+In an actual data analysis, I would probably use the something like the mean or 50th percentile (median) of the bootstrap replicates as the midpoint; However, this takes long enough to re-run that I'm not going to worry about that for this tutorial.

 [1] For more information on using the linear predictor matrix (lpmatrix) to get values from GAMs, see [this blogpost by Gavin Simpson](!https://www.fromthebottomoftheheap.net/2014/06/16/simultaneous-confidence-intervals-for-derivatives/).